Tribe’s Rule 5 Loss Gruber Became Mainstay in Toronto

 Gruber was Cleveland’s tenth overall pick in the 1980 draft after playing shortstop at Westlake High School in Austin, Texas.
 He came from impressive pedigree – he was the son of a former 1960’s NFL and CFL running back, Claude King, and a former Miss Texas.

-He joined the Indians’ farm club in Batavia in the New York-Penn League and struggled in the field and at the plate, prompting then-coach Luis Isaac to recommend a move for the 18-year-old to third base.
+He joined the Indians’ farm club in Batavia in the New York-Penn League after his selection and struggled in the field and at the plate, prompting then-coach Luis Isaac to recommend a move for the 18-year-old to third base.
 In 61 games, he had hit .217 and had committed 21 errors, but showed some raw talent and quickness.

 “As a third baseman you have to be quick – make a step, take a dive, catch the ball, come up throwing,” Isaac, a 16-year minor league catcher, shared later about Gruber’s transition.
 “But at shortstop you have a little more time to get to the ball.
 The errors he was making, they were because he was too quick to the ball.”

 Gruber was moved to the Waterloo Diamonds the following season.
 Life at the plate improved, as he hit .290 with 43 extra base hits, but he led the Midwest League in errors at shortstop.
 The trend continued the following year as he was promoted to Double-A Chattanooga, as both fielding and throwing errors led to a .918 fielding percentage that seemed to be affecting him at the plate all year long.